 Circus Comedy Hypnosis Show

 Peter Zapfella has performed his Comedy Hypnosis Show across Australia and abroad too.
-This has given him a depth of knowledge and understanding of hypnotic trance that few hypnotherapists have ever experienced. then came the opportunity to perform a circus comedy hypnosis show at one of Australia’s iconic venues.
+This has given him a depth of knowledge and understanding of hypnotic trance that few hypnotherapist’s have ever experienced, or appreciate.
+Then came the opportunity to perform a circus comedy hypnosis show at one of Australia’s iconic venues.

 It all started in the usual way… an email inquiry.